denten-books/plain-text/0-chapter.md

 specific architectural choices does.
-Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude.
+Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
 In this way, contemporary documents enforce limits to access by license, geography, or physical ability.
 To what extent does the book in front of you "permit" or "enable" access?

 Whatever the answer, a function of interpreting the text must include the explication of its physical affordances.
 Experimentalism enables the critic to